Siv3D/siv3d.docs/en-us/docs/download/macos.md

 1. To exit a running program, press ++esc++ or close the window.

-??? summary "Enabling Rosetta mode on M1 - M3 Mac"
+??? summary "Enabling Rosetta Mode on M1 - M3 Macs"
-	If the Rosetta option is not displayed in Xcode, select *Show Rosetta Destinations* from Product &gt; Destination &gt; Destination Architectures.
-From Xcode 15.3 onwards, the Rosetta option can be displayed by pressing Product &gt; Destination &gt; Show All Run Destinations.
+	To display the Rosetta option in Xcode, follow these steps:

+	- For **Xcode 15.3 or later**, go to `Product > Destination > Show All Run Destinations`.
+	- For **Xcode 15.2 or earlier**, go to `Product > Destination > Destination Architectures` and select **Show Rosetta Destinations**.

+	Once the Rosetta option appears, select it.

 ??? summary "Avoiding file access permission dialog when running the sample program"
 	If a file access permission dialog appears every time you run on macOS Catalina or later, you can avoid this by moving the entire project folder to the `(Username)/Applications` folder (not the root's Applications folder, but the Applications folder in the user's home), rather than the `(Username)/Desktop` or `(Username)/Downloads` folders.